t37w/Demo_ImageHistograms_PoC.jl/README.md

 ## Package tree layout
 * directory src:
     + module "ImageHistogram" : contains the stable source.
 No cooked plotting
     + module "ImageHistogramTest" : contains the unstable source; use to try something, add new stuff, change existing, ...
         - cooked plotting in 2D using Plots
+        - cooked plotting in 3D using Gnuplot
 This way, source and runtime can be compared easily.

 ## Background Information and related URLs [ToDo]